paultraf/makestaticsite/README.md

 * For [WordPress](https://wordpress.org) installations, optional WP-CLI-based site streamlining with a drop-in search replacement (WP Offline Search plugin) that works offline.
 * Snippets &mdash; for tweaking page with offline variants using chunks of HTML.
 * Assistance for W3C standards compliance with [HTML Tidy](https://www.html-tidy.org/).
 The system also generates a sitemap XML and `robots.txt` file under the primary domain to match the outputted files.
+* Support for the Wayback Machine, including date-time ranges.

 ### Limitations